tailhook/vagga/docs/volumes.rst

      single container may reference same volume too.
 We currently don't support mounting subvolumes but we may do in future.

+   init-command
+     The name of the command that is used for initializing volume.
+Technically command is inserted into the prerequisites of every other command that uses this volume.
+The command must have this volume either in container or in command definition.
+When command is first run, it has an empty directory at the mount point of the volume.
+If command fails we immediately stop running dependent commands, which effectively means no other command can run with the volume mounted.

+     It's usually good idea to name the command starting with underscore, so it doesn't show in the list of commands to use for daily work.

+     If volume is already initialized and command is run in a normal way (using `vagga xx` or as a prerequisite), it's run as any other command.
+     But if the volume is not initialized it will be run with the temporary directory at a volume mount point which will be committed to a volume on success.
+Basically this allows to debug the command easily.

+     If the same `init-command` is repeated in multiple volumes it is run only once (so you must initialize all the volumes that depend on it).
+     Multiple volumes that have different `init-command` values can only be used in the command definition (not in container), because otherwise it's impossible to establish an initialization order.

+     Currently `!Supervise` commands can't be used to initialize a volume, but we may lift this limitation in the future.

    To remove volumes that were created but had been removed since than run::

      vagga _clean --unused-volumes